MicrosoftDocs/cpp-docs/docs/mfc/ole-background.md

 - [OLE Background: MFC Implementation](ole-background-mfc-implementation.md)

-For general OLE information not found in the above articles, [search for OLE](/search/?terms=ole) in Microsoft Docs.
+For general OLE information not found in the articles listed, [search for OLE](/search/?terms=ole) .

 ## See also